dooyounggo/MyConvNet/README.md

 Image size refers to the size after preprocessing.
 If image and input sizes do not match, cropping or padding is performed.

 † Crop method is slightly different, which is center crop of a √(HW) by √(HW) region, zero padding, and resize.

-### TODO
-- Speedup: Training is slower than tf_cnn_benchmark.
-- Include the detection task, GAN, etc..